ligato/docs/README.md

 ```

 The documentation site should be accessible at: `http://localhost:8000/`.
 The server also watches all changes which can be immediately seen in the browser.

+Note: The mkdocs rtd-dropdown theme is used (configured inside the mkdocs.yml file).
+If not present, you might need to install it.
+Instructions [here](https://github.com/cjsheets/mkdocs-rtd-dropdown).